Skip to menu Skip to content Skip to footer

 Available for supervision

 Dr Michelle Chamoun joined The Frazer Insitute in 2023 in A/Prof. Timothy Wells' lab and her research broadly encompasses Pseudomonas aeruginosa, antibody-dependant serum resistance, and inflammation.
 She completed her PhD in 2020 on the role of Interleukin-17 in E. coli chronic urinary tract infection in mice.
 Michelle left academia in 2020 to work in various industry roles in biotech and pathology with a focus on molecular diagnosis of viral pathogens.
-Since her return to academia, Michelle has secured a LINC grant to investigate E. coli in blood stream infection, is supervising two students, and has several publications in the pipeline.
+Upon her return to academia, Michelle has secured a LINC grant to investigate E. coli in blood stream infection.
+She is also developing her research interests into chronic wound infections with P. aeruginosa.

 Faculty of Health, Medicine and Behavioural Sciences